Manhattan property investment performance

 The appreciation in Manhattan is driven by inflation.
 About 40 percent of the CPI (inflation) index is attributed to housing cost.
 Prices increase because of inflation (labor and material costs go up over time).
 In Manhattan, appreciation is not because of speculative activity.
 In fact, investors make up only about 30 percent of buyers in Manhattan.

 When clients ask whether Manhattan is at its “peak,” I answer that as long as there is inflation, there can never be a peak.
 Having a ceiling to property prices is like saying prices of goods and services must have a ceiling as well.
-We all remember how much goods, services and property costed 20 or 30 years ago and know what the same items cost now.
+We all remember how much goods, services and properties costed 20 or 30 years ago and know what the same items cost now.

 Key is getting the right property